802 Sevier Avenue, Knoxville, Tennessee 37920

 It started as a vacant lot on Sevier Avenue

 The entire Old Sevier neighborhood is a certified Monarch Waystation.
 When this vacant lot became available, we thought it would make the perfect addition to the Old Sevier butterfly habitat network.
 Since then it has become so much more -- including a study site for urban soil regeneration by the UTK Microbiology!
 We are part of the Homegrown National Park TM network, and in 2022, we received the Sassafras Award by Native Plant Rescue Squad.
 Come visit anytime at 818 Sevier Avenue in South Knoxville.
+Note that butterflies visit at their own whim.
+This garden is in no way a butterfly conservatory with a controlled population, so you may not see a single butterfly, depending on when you visit.
+The best time to see butterflies is August, September, and October.

 Monarch Butterfly on a bright orange tithonia flower